Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-target.md

 This first exercise adds the extension and examines the configurations.
 Later exercises use the actions defined in this exercise.

-1. Go to **Extensions &gt; Catalog**, then type Target in the filter to quickly locate the Adobe Target extension.
+1. Go to **Extensions &gt; Catalog**, then type "Target" in the filter to quickly locate the Adobe Target extension.
-2. Click **Install**. ****When you add the extension, it imports many of your at.js settings from the Target interface.
+2. Click **Install**.
+When you add the extension, it imports many of your at.js settings from the Target interface.
 One setting that is not imported is the Timeout, which is always 3000ms after adding the extension.
 For the tutorial, leave the default settings.
 Note that the at.js version that ships with the current version of the extension is shown on the left side of the screen.
 3. Click **Save to Library and Build**.

  At this point, Target isn't doing anything yet, so there is nothing to validate.